 Why this blog?

-I am an academic researcher looking at legal issues.
-I am the chief investigator on a Bushfire and Natural Hazards CRC project looking at the Policies, Institutions and Governance of Natural Hazards.
-Previously I was a researcher on the Bushfire CRC funded project Mainstreaming Fire and Emergency Management across Legal and Policy Sectors; Joint Research and Policy Learning.
+I have been an academic researcher looking at legal issues.
+I was the chief investigator on a Bushfire and Natural Hazards CRC project looking at the Policies, Institutions and Governance of Natural Hazards.
+Before that I was a researcher on the Bushfire CRC funded project Mainstreaming Fire and Emergency Management across Legal and Policy Sectors; Joint Research and Policy Learning.

 I am the author of Emergency Law: Rights, liabilities and duties of emergency workers and volunteers (1st ed 1999, 2nd ed 2005, 3rd ed 2009, 4th ed 2013 The Federation Press, Sydney) the only book on the subject of emergency law in Australia.
 Apart from my book I have written numerous articles and given conference papers and inservice training on legal issues affecting the emergency services.
 You can see details of my work, and also download copies of papers, presentations and in some cases audio recordings of presentations, here.